goharbor/community/proposals/new/pull_through_proxy_cache.md

 ## Proposal

 We can enhance the current project implementation by adding a proxy project type.

-When a user create a new project in Harbor, the user can enable the proxy an existing registry.
+As a Harbor admin, the user can create a new proxy project in Harbor, and associate to an existing registry need to proxy.

 ![new project](../images/proxy/proxy-project.png)

-When proxy project is created, for example, its name is "dockerhub_proxy", the previous command to pull a registry is:
+As a common user in Harbor, if this user have login and have the permission to the proxy project. the user need to pull the image:
 ```
 docker pull example/hello-world:latest
 ```
-Then the user can pull the image with a updated prefix  `<harbor_servername>/dockerhub_proxy/`
+After login, the user can pull the image with a prefix add to image name:  `<harbor_servername>/dockerhub_proxy/`

 ```
 docker login <harbor_servername> -u xxxx -p *****
 docker pull <harbor_servername>/dockerhub_proxy/example/hello-world:latest
 ```
+For kubernetes, the user can update the pod spec manually or update it with a mutating webhook.

-When pull request comes to the proxy project, if the image is not cached, it pulls the image from the target server, dockerhub.com, and serves the pull command as if it is a local image. after that, it stores the proxied content to local cache. when same request comes the second time, it checks the latest manifest and serves the blob with local content. if the dockerhub.com is not reachable, it serves the image pull command like a normal Harbor project .
+When pull request comes to the proxy project, if the image is not cached, it pulls the image from the target server, dockerhub.com, and serves the pull command as if it is a local image. after that, it stores the proxied content to local cache. when same request comes the second time, it checks the latest manifest and serves the blob with local content. if the dockerhub.com is not reachable, it serves the image pull command like a normal Harbor project.

 Excessive pulling from hosted registries like dockerhub might result in throttling or IP ban, the pull through proxy feature can help to reduce such risks.

+Cached proxy images might consume storage, the admin user could setup a policy such as keep last 7 days visited images on the disk.

 ## Goal